pseudocc/acc-predict-wrapper/nodejs/README.md

 node src/index.js predict --key=YOUR_KEY_GOES_HERE --region=YOUR_REGION --input=YOUR_SSML.xml --output=OUTPUT_DIRECTORY --preferences=YOUR_PRESET.json
 ```

+You can also specify the tool version with something like `--tool=1.0.2`.
+Refer to the section `See current API Versions` for more.

 ### Notes

 Your can refer to the codes and all the related files in [test/index.js](https://github.com/pseudocc/acc-predict-wrapper/blob/main/nodejs/test/index.js).

 ## Debug